 Should a catastrophic event occur in the state of North Carolina, the Association is statutorily granted the authority to issue a Special Assessment to its Members.
-The Board of Directors approved Special Assessment would serve as collateral for any draws on the revolving line of credit loan, up to the maximum of the approved Special Assessment amount or \$250,000,000.
-For any outstanding loan amounts related to the revolving line of credit, interest will accrue at a variable rate of one-month London Interbank Offered Rate (LIBOR) + 0.85%.
+The Board of Directors approved Special Assessment would serve as collateral for any draws on the revolving line of credit loan, up to the maximum of the approved Special Assessment amount or \$350,000,000.
+For any outstanding loan amounts related to the revolving line of credit, interest will accrue at a variable rate of one-month London Interbank Offered Rate (LIBOR) + 0.75%.
+Prior to renewal, the interest accrued at a variable rate of one-month London Interbank Offered Rate (LIBOR) + 0.85%.
 Interest shall be computed and charged for the actual number of days elapsed on the basis of a year consisting of 360 days.

-The Association did not draw on the line of credit during 2019.
-As of December 31, 2019, the Association did not have any outstanding balances in relation to the line of credit.
+The Association did not draw on the line of credit during 2020 and 2019.
+As of December 31, 2020 and 2019, the Association did not have any outstanding balances in relation to the line of credit.